-The updates to Kanye West’s net worth came weeks before the rapper formally announced his Yeezy x Gap collaboration in June 2020.
+The updates to Kanye West’s net worth came around the time he formally announced his Yeezy x Gap collaboration in June 2020.
 “We are excited to welcome Kanye back to the Gap family as a creative visionary, building on the aesthetic and success of his YEEZY brand and together defining a next-level retail partnership,” said Mark Breitbard, global head of Gap Brand, in a press release about the partnership.
 This major move in Kanye’s fashion career seemed like a step in the right direction for the artist—that is, until, Kanye’s presidential campaign became a part of the conversation.

 On July 4, 2020, Ye infamously announced his plans to run for President of the United States.
 It was a plan he had alluded to multiple times in the past, yet few took him seriously until his formal announcement via Twitter.
 A couple of weeks following his announcement, Kanye went on to speak about his anti-abortion stance during a presidential rally in South Carolina.